 We invite anybody with an interest in not-so-obvious history to join us on a tour, during which you see under what conditions residents would have lived in case of nuclear war, you try on a chemical protective suit and gas mask, with your own hands you turn on the ventilation mechanisms and you open airtight doors weighing hundreds of kilograms.

-Duration of the tour is about 1–1:15 hrs.
+about 1–1:15 hrs.

 IMPORTANT!
-Due to the size of the shelter, we recommend that not more than 10 persons participate in a single tour.
+Due to the size of the shelter, we recommend that not more than 12 persons participate in a single tour.

 What if your group is larger?
 In such case we suggest to divide your collective into smaller groups and visit the shelter one-after-another.
 We can also offer other solutions, e. g., several different tours (including the shelter) simultaneously, etc. Please contact us for such inquiries.